newrouge/newrouge.github.io/_posts/2021-01-01-Powervision-1.md

 ...
 ```

-And there you go, the whole firmware is here.
-Ubi00 contains the readonly part of the firmware, that means binaries, layout and everything essential to the device.
-Ubi01 contains the read/write part of it, so the licenses, user files, new updates etc.
+There you go, the whole firmware is here
+- UBI00: readonly part of the firmware, that means binaries, layout and everything essential to the device.
+- UBI01:  the read/write part of it, so the licenses, user files, new updates etc.

 Bingo, we can start reversing!